-Liberty lawn is called “Tana” because it is made of an Egyptian cotton, which grows near Lake Tana in Ethiopia.
-This high quality cotton has an extra fine count giving a luxurious silky feel.
+Liberty lawn is called “Tana” because it is made of Egyptian cotton, which grows near Lake Tana in Ethiopia.
+This high-quality cotton has an extra fine count giving a luxurious silky feel.

-Tana Lawn has become known for its iconic mini floral's which lend themselfs beautifully to these pimped up hoops
+Tana Lawn has become known for its iconic mini floral's which lend themselves beautifully to these pimped-up hoops